-Annual support comes from employee and corporate donations at Frontier Communications, Dupont, Dow, Bayer, Charleston Fire Department, US Postal Service, Clearon, IVS Hydro, WV Water, various state government agencies, Kanawha Valley Building Trades Council, and WV AFL-CIO.
+Annual support comes from employee and corporate donations at Frontier Communications, Dupont, Dow, Bayer, Charleston Fire Department, US Postal Service, Clearon, IVS Hydro, WV Water, banking institutions, various state government agencies, Kanawha Valley Building Trades Council, and WV AFL-CIO.
 The organization also annually seeks donations from the general public.

 UFO is registered as a charitable organization and files an annual report with the West Virginia Secretary of State’s Office.

 Mailing Address: Post Office Box 20441, Charleston, WV 25362

 Office Telephone: 304-342-2023 (8:00 am – 4:00 pm, Monday–Friday)